-Purpose: Yellow Bike Project (YBP) 501c(3) is a volunteer-powered initiative to put bicycles on the streets of Austin and Central Texas by operating community bike shops, teaching bike mechanics and maintenance, and acting as a local bike advocacy group.
+Purpose: Yellow Bike Project is a nonprofit 501(c)(3) organization that has been working since 1997 to get more bikes on the streets of Austin by operating community bike shops, teaching bike mechanics and maintenance, and acting as a local bike advocacy group.

-Volunteer Opportunities: Volunteers are always welcome at our Open Shops and Volunteer-Only Shops.
-Volunteers may also participate in our Earn-A-Bike program or fulfill community service requirements, all while helping keep the shop running and fixing up more bikes for those in need!
+Volunteer Opportunities: Volunteers are always welcome at our Community Workshops, and may participate in our Earn-A-Bike program or fulfill community service requirements, all while helping to keep the shop running and fixing up more bikes!